astrotars/stream-flutter/README.md

 # Stream Flutter: Building a Social Network with Stream and Flutter
 ## Part 3: Group Channels

-The third part of our series we're building group chat into our social application.
+In the third part of our series, we're building group chat into our social application.
 This allows users to chat with multiple people at the same time.
 We leverage [Stream Chat](https://getstream.io/chat/) to do the heavy lifting.
 This post assumes you've gone through [part 1](https://github.com/nparsons08/stream-flutter/tree/1-social) and [part 2](https://github.com/nparsons08/stream-flutter/tree/2-messaging).

 Using our code from part 2, we only focus on the Flutter application, since our backend gives us everything we need already.
 To recap, the backend generates a frontend token for Stream Chat which allows the Flutter application to communicate directly with the Stream Chat API.
-Also, since we have direct messaging implemented, there's no additional libraries.
+Also, since we have direct messaging implemented, there are no additional libraries.
 The previously installed Stream Chat [Android](https://github.com/GetStream/stream-chat-android) and [Swift](https://github.com/GetStream/stream-chat-swift) libraries are all we need.

 The app goes through these steps to enable group chat: